Mark Drakeford: Economic policies and nationalisation

 Drakeford's government pursued a more interventionist economic approach than the concurrent UK government.
 Rail services across Wales were nationalised in 2021, with Transport for Wales Rail taking over operations from KeolisAmey Wales under an Operator of Last Resort arrangement.
 This followed the Welsh Government's earlier acquisition of Cardiff Airport in 2013 for £52 million, with total investment reaching over £225 million by 2023.

 Constitutional and intergovernmental relations

 Drakeford established the Independent Commission on the Constitutional Future of Wales, which reported in January 2024 on potential reforms to Wales's constitutional arrangements.
 His tenure was marked by frequent tensions with the UK Conservative governments, particularly over funding arrangements and infrastructure decisions.
 In 2022, he accused Network Rail of removing Welsh staff to keep English trains running, highlighting ongoing disputes over rail infrastructure priorities.

 Later challenges and criticism

 Towards the end of Drakeford's time in office the Welsh government received criticism of its performance in healthcare and education.
-The 20mph speed limit policy proved particularly controversial, with polling evidence suggesting significant public opposition.
+The 20 mph speed limit policy proved particularly controversial, with polling evidence suggesting significant public opposition.
 A poll conducted in early December 2023 found that 56% of Welsh voters viewed Drakeford unfavourably.